 Types of VA Disability Benefits Available to Spouses

 The VA offers several types of benefits to eligible spouses.
 Understanding these options can help you determine which benefits you may be entitled to receive.
+Here are the benefits available for spouses.

 - Dependency and Indemnity Compensation (DIC): This is a tax-free monthly payment to eligible surviving spouses.